capacitor-community/intune/website/docs/cordova.md

 sidebar_label: Cordova Installation
 ---

-For teams using Cordova instead of [Capacitor](https://capacitorjs.com/) can follow the below instructions to install and configure the plugin.
+For teams using Cordova instead of [Capacitor](https://capacitorjs.com/), follow the below instructions to install and configure the plugin.

 Note: We strongly recommend teams transition to [Capacitor](https://capacitorjs.com/) for the best experience with this and other Ionic native solutions.